Pope's South Korea trip gives opportunity to reach out to China

 The Argentine pope leaves Rome for South Korea on Wednesday afternoon, and during the six-day trip he will hold a "Mass for Peace and Reconciliation" in the Myeong-dong cathedral in Seoul, the capital.

-North Korea officially espouses freedom of religion but effectively bans it, keeping some churches open for foreign residents and tourists.
-The number of Catholics in North Korea is not clear, but most are believed to be elderly people who were born before the war that left the peninsula divided.
+North Korea's constitution guarantees freedom of religion provided it does not undermine the state, but outside of a small handful of state-controlled places of worship, no open religious activity is allowed.
+The regime has sentenced two foreign missionaries to hard labour and has jailed a U.S. tourist for leaving a Bible in a toilet.

+A United Nations report earlier this year cited estimates that between 200,000 and 400,000 of North Korea's 24 million people are Christians.
+The number is impossible to verify because most Christians cannot worship openly.

-The six-day visit, whose main purpose is for the pope to preside at a gathering of Asian Catholic youth, is the third international trip by Francis since his election in March 2013 and the first by a pontiff to Asia since 1999.
+The pope' six-day visit, whose main purpose is for him to preside at a gathering of Asian Catholic youth, is the third international trip by Francis since his election in March 2013 and the first by a pontiff to Asia since 1999.

 Francis is due to visit Asia again in January when he travels to Sri Lanka and the Philippines, underscoring the importance the Vatican attaches to an area with great potential for growth in Catholicism.